-If last Christmas was basically endless dad jokes and some family fights, you might be looking for another option.
+If last Christmas was basically family fights and criticism on every one of your life decisions, you might be looking for another option.
 Enter Friendmas.
 Yep – friend Christmas.
 There’s no kids table, and you don’t need to tell Auntie May (again) that yes, you’re still single.
 Plus, it’s an awesome excuse to get the gang together and eat some tasty food.
 Here are a few tips to help you host a successful Friendmas.

 Keep the guest list small

 Yeah, it can be hard not to invite all your contacts when you’re getting pumped about Friendmas.
 But let’s face it, there’s some people you’d much rather be there than others.
-Try to limit the guest list to your closest friends – say, up to 5 or 10 people.
+Try to limit the guest list to your closest friends – say, up to 5 to 10 people.
 It’s enough to be a party, but not so many that you can’t talk to everyone.

 Location, location, location

 Home is a good choice, but if that’s not an option, a local park will work just as well.
 Choose a place that has some undercover options so the weather can’t literally rain on your parade.

 Share the load this Friendmas – work out exactly what food and drink you need, and then let your guests know what you want them to bring.
 Just make sure that someone isn’t stuck bringing 10 kilos of prawns, while someone else only has to pick up a bottle of soda water.